-AXT and Griffith University are proud to announce that the first TTP Labtech arktic has recently been installed at the Menzies Health Institute Queensland (MenziesHIQ).
+AXT and Griffith University are proud to announce that the first SPT Labtech arktic has recently been installed at the Menzies Health Institute Queensland (MenziesHIQ).
 This is the first of these systems to be installed in the southern hemisphere and will store their extensive collection of biospecimens used for clinical research.

 The arktic is a purpose designed biostorage facility capable of catering for a library of up to 140,000 specimens in a compact package.
 The modular design allows you to expand your storage capacity growing with your needs.